Presidency of Alberto Fernández

-The Presidency of Alberto Fernández began on 10 December 2019, when Alberto Fernández was sworn into office to a four-year term as President of Argentina.
-Fernández took office alongside vice president Cristina Fernández de Kirchner following the Frente de Todos coalition's victory in the 2019 general election, with 48.24% of the vote against incumbent president Mauricio Macri's 40.28%.
+Alberto Fernández's tenure as President of Argentina began on 10 December 2019, when Fernández was inaugurated, and ended on 10 December 2023.
+He took office alongside vice president Cristina Fernández de Kirchner following the Frente de Todos coalition's victory in the 2019 general election, with 48.24% of the vote against incumbent president Mauricio Macri's 40.28%.
 Fernández's victory represented the first time in Argentina's history that an incumbent president had been defeated in a re-election bid.
+In 2023, he was later succeeded by Javier Milei.

-President-elect
+2019 election

-On 18 May 2019, Cristina Fernández de Kirchner announced that Fernández would be a candidate for president, and that she would run for vice president alongside him, hosting his first campaign rally with Santa Cruz Governor Alicia Kirchner, sister-in-law of the former Kirchner.
+On 18 May 2019, Cristina Fernández de Kirchner announced that Fernández would be a candidate for president and that she would run for vice president alongside him, hosting his first campaign rally with Santa Cruz Governor Alicia Kirchner, sister-in-law of the former Kirchner.

 About a month later, seeking to broaden his appeal to moderates, Fernández struck a deal with Sergio Massa to form an alliance called Frente de Todos, wherein Massa would be offered a role within a potential Fernández administration, or be given a key role within the Chamber of Deputies in exchange for dropping out of the presidential race and offering his support.
-Fernández also earned the endorsement of the General Confederation of Labour, receiving their support in exchange for promising that he will boost the economy, and that there would be no labour reforms.
+Fernández also earned the endorsement of the General Confederation of Labour, receiving their support in exchange for promising that he will boost the economy and that there would be no labor reforms.

 Inauguration

 Fernández took office on 10 December 2019.
 The ceremony took place, as it is constitutionally mandated, in the palace of the National Congress of Argentina.
 He was accompanied by his domestic partner, Fabiola Yáñez, and his only child, Tani Fernández.
-At midday, Fernández was sworn in alongside Vice President-elect Cristina Fernández de Kirchner, in presence of Macri, Vice President (and president of the Senate) Gabriela Michetti, the General Assembly (the congregation of both houses of Congress), and domestic and international dignataries.
+At midday, Fernández was sworn in alongside Vice President-elect Cristina Fernández de Kirchner, in the presence of Macri, Vice President (and president of the Senate) Gabriela Michetti, the General Assembly (the congregation of both houses of Congress), and domestic and international dignitaries.